scriptotek/alma-slipsomat/README.md

   is the recommended solution, since the password is stored in plain text.
 * `browser` can be set to `firefox`, `chrome` or `phantomjs`.
 The corresponding driver must be installed (GeckoDriver for Firefox, ChromeDriver for Chrome).
-  I've not had so much success with PhantomJS, but both Firefox and Chrome works well most of the time, but browser updates sometimes cause Selenium to crash.
-  Updating both Selenium and the driver(s) often help in that case.
+  I've had success with all three browsers, but from time to time a browser can start crashing or freezing at some point.
+First thing to try then is to upgrade both Selenium and the browser driver.
+If there's still problems, switch to another browser for some time.
+If *that* doesn't help, there might be an issue with slipsomat.
+Please file an issue.

 ## Debugging